SpikeInterface/spikeinterface/doc/modules/core.rst

 .. note::

     Raw data formats often store data as integer values for memory efficiency.
-To give these integers meaningful physical units (uV), you can apply a gain and an offset.
+To give these integers meaningful physical units (µV), you can apply a gain and an offset.
     Many devices have their own gains and offsets necessary to convert their data and these values are handled by SpikeInterface for its extractors.
-This is triggered by the :code:`return_in_uV` parameter in :code:`get_traces()`, (see above example), which will return the traces in uV.
+This is triggered by the :code:`return_in_uV` parameter in :code:`get_traces()`, (see above example), which will return the traces in µV.
 Read more in our how to guide, :ref:`physical_units`.

 Sorting